Verse Lab Logo

 Given the importance of modern software systems (e.g., distributed systems, concurrency and high-performance computing libraries, etc) and their complexity, it is vital in industry to have a rigorous verification methodology for establishing their correctness properties as well as for making sure that the once completed proofs don’t go “bit rot”.
 In this line of work, our recent work has introduced logical foundations for compositional verification of complex distributed protocols using a proof assistant.
 We have also produced the first mechanically verified proof of safety of Nakamoto consensus, its probabilistic properties and verified libraries of relevant probabilistic data structures.
 We also explored techniques for both foundational and lightweight verification of distributed systems.
 Finally, we have developed the first approach for (mostly) automated evolution of proofs for verified libraries.

-Our long-term goal is to build tools that bridge the gap between the systems implementations and their abstract models that can be verified in an interactive or automated fashion, producing robust and easy-to-maintain proofs.
+Our long-term goal is to build verification tools that bridge the gap between the systems implementations and their abstract models that can be verified in an interactive or automated fashion, producing robust and easy-to-maintain proofs.

 Theme 2: Program Synthesis with Correctness Guarantees